MolecularCartography/ili/README.md

 ## Installation

-The best ways of running `ili are either [from this website](http://ili-toolbox.github.io/) or as a [Chrome App](https://goo.gl/3KAA8U).
+The best ways of running `ili are either [from this website](http://ili-toolbox.github.io/) or as a [Chrome extension](https://goo.gl/3KAA8U).

 ## Input

 `ili takes two files:
-* for 2D mapping: a PNG to be used as the background image ([example](https://raw.githubusercontent.com/ili-toolbox/ili/master/data/3dmassomics/bg.png)), and a CSV with intensities and coordinates ([example](https://raw.githubusercontent.com/ili-toolbox/ili/master/data/3dmassomics/intensities.csv))
+* for 2D mapping: a PNG to be used as the background image ([example](https://raw.githubusercontent.com/ili-toolbox/ili/master/data/3dmassomics/bg.png)), and a mapping file with intensities and coordinates in CSV format ([example](https://raw.githubusercontent.com/ili-toolbox/ili/master/data/3dmassomics/intensities.csv))
-* for 3D mapping: a binary STL of the 3D model ([example](https://raw.githubusercontent.com/ili-toolbox/ili/master/data/bee/model.stl)), and a CSV with intensities and coordinates ([example](https://raw.githubusercontent.com/ili-toolbox/ili/master/data/bee/intensities.csv))
+* for 3D mapping: a binary STL of the 3D model ([example](https://raw.githubusercontent.com/ili-toolbox/ili/master/data/bee/model.stl)), and a mapping file with intensities and coordinates in CSV format ([example](https://raw.githubusercontent.com/ili-toolbox/ili/master/data/bee/intensities.csv))

-To create a CSV file suitable for input, you need two pieces of information: coordinates of your samples on your picture/model and intensities of features you're going to visualize in \`ili.
+To create a mapping file suitable for input, you need two pieces of information: coordinates of your samples on your picture/model and intensities of features you're going to visualize in \`ili.
 Please find the instruction on how to create a CSV table with coordinates [here](https://github.com/alexandrovteam/Optimus/blob/master/Obtaining coordinates of sampling spots.md).
 Rows of the result table correspond to samples.
 Once you have it, you can add your features as new columns.
 Finally, you need to save it as a CSV file, and it is ready to be viewed in \`ili.
 Refer to the examples above to have an idea of the final look of the table.

+## Cartographical snapshots

+\`ili facilitates reproducible data analysis by providing the feature of cartographical snapshots: a complete copy of all visualization settings saved to a file.
+The file can be reused later or shared with other users, who, afterwards, will be able not only to recover the same view, but also use it as a starting point for further analysis.

+The cartographical snapshot is a file in JSON format that can be opened in \`ili along with corresponding files of 3D model/image and spatial mapping.

 ## Demo